-To provide effective services to our community as a whole, UMPD has entered into a "Concurrent Jurisdiction Agreement" with Prince George's County whereby, in addition to our statutory jurisdiction and authority, enforcement authority is granted to University Police Officers in certain areas of Prince George's County adjacent to the University campus that house the student population of the University and contain buildings owned by or leased by the University.
+To provide effective services to our community as a whole, UMPD has entered into a "Concurrent Jurisdiction Agreement" with Prince George's County and the city of Riverdale whereby, in addition to our statutory jurisdiction and authority, enforcement authority is granted to University Police Officers in certain areas of Prince George's County adjacent to the University campus that house the student population of the University and contain buildings owned by or leased by the University.
 State law empowers University Police Officers to enforce laws throughout the State of Maryland in some circumstances.

-In 2021, the number of services rendered by agency personnel was 98,061.
+In 2022, the number of services rendered by agency personnel was 103,453.
 These services include Officer-initiated activities such as walking through buildings and checking areas for criminal activity.
-During the Covid-19 pandemic Officers had more time to conduct these extra patrol activities.
-The following were included in this number: 1,321 incidents significant enough for agency personnel to generate formal police reports, e.g., crimes, medical emergencies, etc.; 2,520 traffic stops; and 350 criminal arrests.
-In 2021, (5) internal investigations were conducted concerning the conduct of agency personnel, (4) of which were generated internally.
+The following were included in this number: 1,466 incidents significant enough for agency personnel to generate formal police reports, e.g., crimes, medical emergencies, etc.; 2,685 traffic stops; and 345 criminal arrests.
+In 2022, nine (9) internal investigations were conducted concerning the conduct of agency personnel, (9) of which were generated internally.